Kyanite Gemstone Information

 Kyanite Jewelry Design Ideas Back to Top

 For jewelry, kyanite is often used as an affordable alternative to the more expensive blue sapphire, though its use in jewelry is limited because of its perfect cleavage and varying hardness.
 Since its hardness is related to its cut, it is best used for earrings and pendants, which aren't exposed to the stress that a bracelet or an everyday ring would experience.
-Some stones which display cat's eye chatoyancy may be set into rings, but they should be worn occasionally and with care.
+Some stones that display chatoyancy (cat's eye effect) may be set into rings, but they should be worn occasionally and with care.
 Kyanite looks best set in silver or white gold jewelry mountings.

 Kyanite is one of the most affordable gemstones today and it can offer many interesting looks.
 Faceted kyanite can be used for brilliant and lustrous designs, and if cut en cabochon or beaded, it can offer a natural earthy appeal.
 In addition to its use in jewelry, kyanite is also used for a number of industrial applications, including manufacturing of glass, burner tips, spark plugs, heating elements and electrical insulators.
 Kyanite is also used in the ceramic industry, primarily for porcelain plumbing fixtures and ceramic dishware.